zfatih/sh-reddit-task/README.md

 REACT_APP_BASE_URL=https://localhost:3000<br/>
 HTTPS=true<br/>

-Or you can skip this and ask the developer to add you on existing one.
+Or you can skip this and ask the developer to add you to an existing one.
 Contact email: "fatih.zukorlic@gmail.com".

 ## Launching the app